 System Locomotive decoder

 14 or 27 throttle-positions: 14 speed steps

-28 posit or tions: 128 throttle- 28 speed steps
+28 or 128 throttle-positions: 28 speed steps

 Setting the locomotive decoder to a particular speed step mode is done in CV29 of the decoder.
-For details, see the $Digital\ plus\ by\ Lenz$ "Information for locomotive decoders".
+For details, see the $Digital\ plus\ by\ Lenz^{\ @}$ "Information for locomotive decoders".